Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ### Writing options

 Once an option type has been created, an actor can write options of that type.
-Upon writing, the option writer will receive a claim token representing the short position, which is a claim to the underlying asset and the responsibility to accept the exercise asset on full or partial exercise assignment.
-They will also receive an option tokens, based on the amount of the option type they have written, conferring the ability to exercise the option pursuant to the terms set during type creation.
+Upon writing, the option writer will receive a non-fungible claim token representing the short position, which is a claim to the underlying asset and the responsibility to accept the exercise asset on full or partial exercise assignment.
+They will also receive option tokens equal to the amount of the option type they have written, conferring the ability to exercise the option pursuant to the terms set during type creation.
 Both the claim token and the option token can be transferred to other actors on the chain.

+Claims are also able to have additional options written on them.
+That is, an options writer can add additional underlying assets to a previously written claim by providing the claim ID to the `write` function.

 ### Exercising options